LamaCorp/graphalama/README.md

  `widget.x` and `widget.y` also work.

  That's everything for a very technical part, but it gets very intuitive once we get used to it and saves a lot of time.
- If you have any question though, you can ask them on our [slack team](https://join.slack.com/t/graphalama/shared_invite/enQtMTk5NDY0Njg4MTE1LThhNTE5YjQyODMxYzU3MDU5NTQ5MzA5Yzk1MDUzMjM0NjhlOTVlMmMzZGVhNGJkNmU1ZWQ3MzAzZTkyMmViMzQ).

 #### Color